 The price range in the dental printer sector is vast.
 The prices range from 600 EUR to 40,000 EUR and beyond.
-Filament printers are available for a comparatively low budget with good features (e.g. SIMPLEX).
+Filament printers are available for a comparatively low budget with good features (e.g. SIMPLEX 3D filament printing system by Renfert).
 There are no running costs - except for the material.
 In the meantime, there are also inexpensive resin printers.
 However, there are additional costs here for the cleaning and light-curing devices.

-- Filament printers (FDM/FFF): inexpensive to purchase with low running costs - Resin printers (SLA/DLP): more expensive to buy with higher running costs
+- ✓ Filament printers (FDM/FFF): inexpensive to purchase with low running costs. - Resin printers (SLA/DLP): more expensive to buy with higher running costs